The 32 Best Realistic Fiction Books for Kids

 This coming-of-age story is about a deaf girl who is struggling to connect with her community and a whale named Blue 52 who can’t find his ocean community either.
 She sets out to connect with Blue 52 and along the way she finds her inner strength beautifully.

-Why We Love This Book: This was one of the realistic fiction audiobooks for tweens I listened to with my kids and we all just adored it.
+This was one of the realistic fiction audiobooks for tweens I listened to with my kids and we all just adored it.
 I had tears streaming down my face at the end.

-This is another realistic fiction book that every one of my children has read and loved.
 When Alice’s Aunt Polly dies, she takes her world-famous, secret pie crust recipe with her.
 In her will, she leaves the pie receipt to her cat, Lardo.

 Who does she leave the cat to?
 Alice.
 Now, Alice and her friend have to find the recipe for happiness together in this endearing and funny book.